 Proximate cause shows that a reasonable person would understand that not paying attention to the road, it could lead to an accident or injury.

 Lastly, actual harm must be proven so that the system can actually compensate him or her for their injuries.

 In Texas, there are only limitations on damages for medical malpractice cases.
 Since they are complex, if you’re the victim of medical malpractice, contact a Dallas personal injury lawyer to have them explain the caps and limitations.

-Non-economic damages which compensate for pain and suffering are limited to $250,000 per defendant.
+Non-economic damages that compensate for pain and suffering are limited to $250,000 per defendant.
 If there is more than one defendant, the cap is set at a total of $500,000.

-If the medical malpractice results in a wrongful death, there is a cap that’s indexed for inflation.
+If medical malpractice results in wrongful death, there is a cap that’s indexed for inflation.
 It began in 1977 at $500,000.
-With inflation adjusted, it now is capped at $1.9 million.
+With inflation-adjusted, it now is capped at $1.9 million.

 A Dallas personal injury lawyer will tell you that there are three types of damages to consider.
 Economic, non-economic, and punitive.